 Where they are applicable in England, the regulations which collectively form the embryonic European law of civil procedure present the domestic lawyer with a number of difficulties.
 The traditional process of Common Law court litigation, for example, would require very technical and almost exquisite refinements and identification of boundaries for each and every aspect of litigation: one need only look to the bulk of the commentaries on the Civil Procedure Rules (the so-called ‘White Book’ for example) to realise that, even after the simplifying and revolutionary Woolf Reforms, and despite a lack of academic interest comparable to that in other European jurisdictions, civil procedure remains one of the fields of English law that most justify the use and cost of highly trained experts.
-However, when it comes to commentary both judicial and professional on the European regulations the ground is bare, uncultivated and almost ‘un-legal’.
-Thus, the Small Claims and the EOP Regulations are reproduced in full, appended to Part 78 of the CPR, with very few implementing additional rules – a consequence of a very literal understanding of their nature ‘Regulations’, perhaps.
-Her Majesty’s Courts and Tribunal Service (HMCTS), which provides a number of leaflets generally aimed at the litigant in person, provide a leafletwritten in cooperation with the unit within the Ministry of Justice in charge of negotiation and implementation of the European regulations, repeats much of the explanatory material of the Regulations themselves, or refers directly to the guidance in the forms, rather than attempt to provide any additional information as to how the European procedure – or any of its steps – with existing English procedures or technical English legal terminology. he leaflet tells the litigant to complete the form (to be found on the Judicial website) pay the fee take or to the Court which will .
-Eventually a successful claimant will be required to send the final order to the enforcement authorities in the destination countryto be identified through the online European Portal.
+However, when it comes to commentary, both judicial and professional, on the European regulations the ground is bare, uncultivated and almost ‘un-legal’.
+Thus, the Small Claims and the EOP Regulations are reproduced in full, appended to Part 78 of the CPR, with very few implementing additional rules – a consequence of a very literal understanding of their nature as ‘Regulations’, perhaps.
+Her Majesty’s Courts and Tribunal Service (HMCTS), which provides a number of leaflets generally aimed at the litigant in person, provides a guidance leaflet, written in cooperation with the unit within the Ministry of Justice in charge of negotiation and implementation of the European regulations, which is notable in that it simply repeats much of the explanatory material of the Regulations themselves, or refers directly to the guidance in the forms, rather than attempt to provide any additional information as to how the European procedure – or any of its steps – fits in with existing English procedures or the technical English legal terminology.
+The leaflet tells the litigant to complete the form (to be found on the Judicial Atlas website) and pay the fee; the form must then be taken or sent to the Court, which will check that it has been correctly completed and will then serve it on the defendant.
+Eventually a successful claimant will be required to send the final order to the enforcement authorities in the destination country, to be identified through the online European e-Justice Portal.
+The leaflet provides the URL of the Judicial Atlas and the European e-Justice Portal and expects the litigant to navigate them independently.